 1. Review Your Budget

-A great method for reducing financial worry is to create a budget or review your existing one.
+A great method for reducing financial worry is to stay on top of your finances by creating a budget or reviewing your existing one.
 With a budget, you can determine where your money is coming from and where your money is going.
 You can track your spending and find places where you can cut back or reallocate your money.

 One example of how a budget can help you is that it can allow you to stop spending money in one area of your life and apply that money to somewhere else, such as paying off a high interest credit card.